 To improve communication between home and school and reduce paper use, we coordinate an email distribution list.
-The list will be maintained and used only by school staff to communicate electronically to parents/guardians/families.
+The list will be maintained and used only by school staff to communicate electronically to parents/guardians.
 Your email will not be sold, distributed or publicly posted.
-Please ensure that we have your correct and current email address and you will receive a weekly update email from the school which includes timely announcements, upcoming events and a summary of your child's weekly attendance.